luisalopresti/demography_dashboard/README.md

-# Demography in Italy - Dashboard
+## Demography in Italy - dashboard
 ### Interactive dashboard produced using Panel (Python)

 All the dependencies can be found in the `requirements.txt` file.